Monday 22 April 2024

 Coward krab removed and the knot checked for smooth running I finally followed the other two.
 Just above them I could see that they were both dangling from a pair of bolts connected by a chain holding the pull through ring.
 This was going to be cosy.
 I asked where they wanted me and was given the instruction, "on the left".
 While this was to the left of Mike it ended up being on top of Tony and I don't think my added weight helped his legs which were already going dead.
 With everyone secure, in a matter of fact way Mike explained that he hadn't seen the belay and had ab'ed until the knot at the end of the rope was in his hand.
 Thoughts were kept to ourselves and I don't think there was any further discussion, the ropes were just pulled, everyone now understanding that we were committed.

 We had plenty of time to settle into our routine, each of us concentrating on our individual tasks and the small pool of light that we had to complete them in.
 The only regular reminder of the vastness of the shaft that we were in being on retrieval of the rope.
 A hefty tug was occasionally needed to overcome the stretch in the rope and release the knot from the ring before the regular hauling commenced.
 The end of the ascending rope was checked for knots and as it disappeared into the gloom the force required on the down rope decreased until it stopped.
 A moment of silence then preceded a whistling sound that kept increasing in volume until a violent clattering sound accompanied by the rope assaulting us.
 It wasn't always over at this point as the falling end of the rope could then pull the rope entangled round us taut before the silence began again.
 On one occasion a crack like thunder was heard as the rope completed its fall and on retrieval the neat end label had been replaced by raggedy strands of mantle and core.
+Looking back I realise now that throughout the whole of Cueto descent my head torch was on its dimmest setting, only my immediate surroundings being important and perhaps the vastness of the shaft being kept out of mind.

 After five pitches we arrived at a "repisa", a ledge that allowed us to unweight our harnesses for the first time.
 It wasn't a big ledge.
 It wasn't even really in a helpful place but it was a ledge and it signalled a land mark in the otherwise unrelenting verticality of the shaft.
 Just three more pitches and finally we arrived at a the end of pitches in the Pozo Juhue and could finally stand up.
 Here the mighty Juhue finishes at a rubble slope and our way on was through a window into the Pozo del Algodon, the Cotton pitch.
 While the general direction of travel was still downwards the following pitches were interspersed with prerigged traverses and climbs making you feel like you were making real progress.
 Finally we found ourselves free hanging from a small hole in the roof of a gallery and, on touch down, the main vertical part of the cave was complete.
 We were now standing 581 metres below the entrance in the Galeria Juhue.
 While this marked the end of nearly 600m of descent, it marked the beginning of nearly 6000m of horizontal cave between us and the Coventosa entrance.
 Definitely time to crack open the cake.